GlobalFishingWatch/GFW_technical_documentation/Ports-and-voyages.md

 ## Data Description
 There are three primary forms of port activity data - events, visits, and voyages.
 They are described here briefly from the rawest to the most processed form.

-Note that all data points involve `anchorage_points` and for visits to what more broadly be considered "ports" additional aggregation will be needed, likely by grouping using `named_anchorages`, specifically the `label` and `iso3` fields.
+Note that all data points involve `anchorage_points` and for visits to what more broadly be considered "ports" additional aggregation will be needed, likely by grouping using `gfw_research.named_anchorages`, specifically the `label` and `iso3` fields.

 ### Port Events: